oubaaid/Books_rating_ANN/README.md

 Audio-Books with pages lower than 30 mainly were found to have incorrect number of pages.
 They are going to be eliminated for giving incorrect input about pages.
 Low number of pages was also related mainly to guide-books, children books, etc..
 They are not going to be eliminated.

-books with high ratings_count are in english, and it is true they are the most famous ones.
+Books with high ratings_count are in english, and it is true they are the most famous ones.
 It is strange to find books with average_rating, but have 0 ratings_count in the other hand.
-We are going to eliminate them Also books with low ratings rate are irrelevant to our data and model as well. eliminating them.
+We are going to eliminate them Also books with low ratings rate are irrelevant to our data and model as well.
+So eliminating them.

 The books above 20k text_reviews_count are specials book, however being this uniquene may be irrelevant to our data and can cause confusion to our model.
 We will eliminate them.
 We can eliminate all the other points above the 662 count mark and consider them as outliers.
 However this can be relevant information to our model as these points have